jefftriplett/dotfiles/README.md

 - [Maid][2] "Hazel for hackers" for automating various tasks
 - [Whenever][3] for autmating cron jobs
 - [Slate][5]: a window manager
+- [PIP][6]: The PyPA recommended tool for installing and managing Python packages.

 Installation
 ------------